ellereeeee/blog-posts/2018-07-15 Prototypes.md

 #### "Class" Functions

-All functions by default get a public, non-enumerable property called `property` which points at an arbitrary object.
+All functions by default get a public, non-enumerable property called `prototype` which points at an arbitrary object.

 ```javascript
 function Foo() {